dev-labs-bg/transitioner/README.md

  </android.support.constraint.ConstraintLayout>
 ```

+I recommend you hide the second view, since it's only used as a placeholder for the end destination.
 The views can be of any type, you can mix and match them, the two layouts can have a different number of views and nested layouts are 100% supported.
 The only things to keep in mind are:

 -  all views which you would want to match together must have the same transitionName attribute in both layouts